-CaliperForge uses AI coding assistants as part of our engineering workflow.
-We disclose this on every contribution we file.
+CaliperForge is an AI research studio specializing in security and invariants: verifiable, auditable, correctable autonomous systems.
+We disclose AI involvement on every contribution we file.
 This page is the long-form version of that disclosure; every PR description, grant application, and bounty claim we submit carries a short canonical footer pointing readers here.

 In practice